-Our beautiful off grid, eco farm is situated in the heart of the Garden route of South Africa and has breathtaking views of the surrounding mountains, forests, lakes and the ocean.
+Our beautiful, mostly off grid, eco farm is situated in the heart of the Garden route of South Africa and has breathtaking views of the surrounding mountains, forests, lakes and the ocean.

-We moved to this little piece of heaven in October last year (from Namibia), and are in the process of transforming the farm to a self sufficient, organic farm and nature retreat centre and workshop venue with accommodation.
+We moved to this little piece of heaven in October 2018 from Namibia, and are in the process of transforming the farm to a self sufficient, organic farm and nature retreat centre and workshop venue with accommodation.
 We are busy with alien clearing (wattles, blue gum), as well as using it for construction, and we are looking into reforestation.

-Jani is a transformational facilitator & holistic healer and Fabian a consultant & teacher for organic gardening and permaculture.
+Jani is a holistic therapist and Fabian a consultant & teacher for organic gardening and permaculture.

-We have a dog, puppy, two kittens and Muscovy ducks (more animals are planned for later;) and there are bushbuck, wild pigs, porcupines, caracal and guinea fowl that roam the farm.
+We have dogs, cats, Muscovy ducks and two Nguni cows.
+There are also bushbuck, wild pigs, porcupines, leopards, caracal and guinea fowl that roam the farm.
 We have also spotted the exotic Knysna Turaco, and are frequently visited by Jackal buzzards!

 This part of South Africa has exceedingly beautiful afromontane forests, beaches, water falls, hikes, kayaking, paragliding, surfing, sailing, kloofing, mountain biking, birdwatching and pretty much any other activity you can think of - all in a 40km radius from the farm.

-The farm is very quiet and peaceful and is only 7kms from a main highway and 9kms from a beautiful beach.
+The farm is very quiet and peaceful and is only 7kms from a main highway and 9kms from the beach.